-(1) To further support social distancing, we are asking for family members who live together to sit together.
+(1) To further support social distancing, we encourage family members who live together to sit together.
 The service in the sanctuary will be video streamed to the Fellowship Hall and the Dunn Building.
-Depending on the number gathered, we may encourage you to utilize these facilities as needed in order to maintain a “safe distance” apart.
+Attendees may want to utilize these facilities as needed in order to maintain a “safe distance” apart.

-(3) Please practice “social distancing” and avoid areas with heavy traffic, to the extent practical.
-We will be exiting in an orderly way to avoid close contact with others.
+(2) Several entries and exits remain available for attendees wanting to maintain “social distancing” and to avoid areas with heavy traffic.
 Please feel free to enter or exit via the Front Doors or the Fellowship Hall doors, which ever provides the best social distancing for you and your family.

-(4) Please consider alternative methods for greeting your fellow Brothers or Sisters other than the typical handshake or hug.
+(4) Please remain mindful of and considerate of attendees using alternative methods for greeting their fellow Brothers or Sisters other than the typical handshake or hug.

 (5) Please wash your hands often and frequently.
 Midway will place hand sanitizers throughout its facilities for your use.
 Remember cleanliness is next to Godliness.